Accessible Pricing

 Introduction

-Although pricing our home at fair or market value is a reasonable pricing strategy, it isn’t necessarily the best strategy to achieve the best price.
-Here I discuss the reasons why it isn’t necessarily the best strategy, and why accessible pricing is a better pricing strategy to implement to achieve the best price.
+Although pricing our home at fair or market value is certainly reasonable, it is not necessarily the best approach for achieving the best price.
+Here I discuss the reasons why it is not necessarily the best approach, and why accessible pricing is a better approach to implement for encouraging the strongest buyer engagement, and ultimately, for achieving the best price.

-In previous sections, I’ve discussed how and why overpricing our home can be an ineffective pricing strategy and counterproductive to our purpose of not only selling our home, but also for the best price.
+In previous sections, I’ve discussed why and how over ambitiously pricing or overpricing our home can be an ineffective pricing strategy and counterproductive to our purpose of not only selling our home, but also for the best price.

 But did you know that even pricing our home at fair or market value isn’t necessarily the best way to sell it, at least not for the best price?